affinitydb/doc/terminology.md

 a [property](#property).
 The values of a collection can be heterogeneous (they can have different types).
 Internally, each element of a collection is uniquely identified by an immutable [Element ID (eid)](#element-id-eid).
 This design enables consistent interactions in concurrent access scenarios.
-Note that collections cannot directly contain nested collections.
+Note that collections cannot directly contain nested collections, in the current version.
-Small collections can be presented as arrays, and allow random access, while very large collections must be traversed with an iterator (with the option of seeking to any known [eid](#element-id-eid)).
+Small collections can be represented as arrays internally, and allow random access, whereas very large collections must be traversed with an iterator (with the option of seeking to any known [eid](#element-id-eid)).
 A collection can hold up to 32-bit worth of distinct addressable elements.
 Collections can be queried just like plain values (additional control is provided).
 Collections also play a key role